Kilcoo beat Glen to reach Ulster final

 The holders will face Derrygonnelly Harps in next month's final.

-In a tight and cagey game, mistakes were always going to be costly and so it proved as Glen goalkeeper's Conlann Bradley's kick-out was gobbled up by Kilcoo, allowing Johnston to pick his spot and rifle an unstoppable shot high into the net when a point would have levelled the scores.
+In a tight and cagey game, mistakes were always going to be costly and so it proved as Glen goalkeeper's Connlan Bradley's kick-out was intercepted by Paul Devlin, allowing Johnston to pick his spot and rifle an unstoppable shot high into the net when a point would have levelled the scores.

 Johnston's goal put Kilcoo two points up and the Down kingpins stretched their lead to four, from which point Glen were unable to claw back as the holders marched on to another provincial decider, where they will meet first-time finalists Derrygonnelly of Fermanagh, who beat Clann Eireann on Saturday.

-Much of the pre-game discussion revolved around the much-anticipated tactical battle between Kilcoo boss Mickey Moran and Glen's Malachy O'Rourke, two vastly-experienced managers.
+Much of the pre-game discussion revolved around the hotly-anticipated tactical battle between Kilcoo boss Mickey Moran and Glen's Malachy O'Rourke, two vastly-experienced managers.

 The added sub-plot centred on Moran, of course, the Maghera man tasked with ending Glen's debut provincial campaign.
 He did just that as he guided Kilcoo to the last hurdle of their title defence.

-Both sides looked thoroughly impressive in the quarter-finals with Glen - regarded by many as tournament favourites despite their inexperience in this arena - comfortably dispatching Monaghan's Scotstown and Kilcoo hammering Cavan champions Ramor United, but scoring chances proved to be much more sporadic in misty conditions under the lights in Armagh.
+Both sides looked thoroughly impressive in the quarter-finals with Glen - regarded by many as favourites despite their inexperience in this arena - comfortably dispatching Monaghan's Scotstown and Kilcoo hammering Cavan champions Ramor United, but scoring chances proved to be much more sporadic in misty conditions under the lights in Armagh.

 Cagey first-half